{{ summaryHeading }}

 Should cord length be one-way or round-trip?

 Enter the physical one-way Cord length from source to load.
-The calculator doubles that length internally for the outgoing and return conductors.
+The calculator doubles that length for the outgoing and return conductors.

 Glossary: